Black History in NYC Parks

 African-American Namesake Parks

-Many parks and playgrounds are named for celebrated African-American men and women, from community activists to sports professionals, whose lives helped shaped the world we live in today.
+Many parks and playgrounds are named for celebrated African-American men and women, from community activists to sports professionals, whose lives helped shape the world we live in today.
 Take a look at NYC Parks’ African-American Namesake Parks

 Historic Happenings in NYC Parks